By Dr Andrew Manches

 The Children and Technology group at the University of Edinburgh is addressing these important questions by researching what children understand about personal data and what we can do to help them.

-Next, with help of Edinburgh Future’s funding, we explored the potential to design ways to support young children’s understanding of personal data.
+Next, with help of funding via the Edinburgh Futures Institute, we explored the potential to design ways to support young children’s understanding of personal data.
 For this project, we created a prototype soft toy, called ‘Edi the Bear’, with embedded sensors that could detect basic information, including what angle the bear was placed, how much it moved, how hard its hand was being squeezed, whether it had been placed in a toy bed, or even how many people were nearby.